zedlopez/ifm/Examples/Versailles.md

 ```

 This is the same as "a random thing which is in the location": phrase "in..." can be used briefly in Inform as it can in English.
+(The verb "to be in" means the reversed containment relation.)

 But, on a little more thought, we might want to expand on this: the mirror perhaps should reflect not only things that are in the room, but anything that the player can see (even if it's on a supporter or carried by someone).
 So then we might instead write